grafana/grafana/docs/sources/visualizations/heatmap.md

 ### Reverse

-When selected, the axis will be displayed in reverse order
+When selected, the axis appears in reverse order.

 ## Colors